andreasawenlof/do-u-know-hans/assets/docs/README.md

 - Semantic HTML have been used for better anc clearer accessibility for screen readers.
 - Hover state on links to easier see where the mouse pointer is over.
-- Hover state is also disabled for touch devices to not make hover-effects get stuck and show incosistencies.
+- Hover state is also disabled for touch devices to not make hover-effects get stuck and show inconsistencies.
-- With the hover removal for touching devices I've used coarse vs fine-pointer in CSS meaning that if you have a stylus you actaully have the hover as well.
+- With the hover removal for touching devices I've used coarse vs fine-pointer in CSS meaning that if you have a stylus you actually have the hover as well.
 Make it a bit more distinct.
 - Colors with enough contrast to see clearly different elements.
 - Used Sans-Serif fonts for better accessibility to people with dyslexia.
+- An active and focus pesudo selector to show that the "music" button in the quiz is pressed down and the music is playing.

-- Added aria-labels on all links to help screen-readers better understand and navigate the project.
+- Added aria-labels on all links and some headers to help screen-readers better understand and navigate the project.
-- Passed contrast checker, had one problem it said but it's only them not understanding the media queries.
+- Passed contrast checker.

 ### Languages Used
 - HTML, CSS and Javascript has been used.